-&lt;sup>7 Federal Power Commission v.
+7 Federal Power Commission v.
 Hope Natural Gas Co., 320 U.S. 591 at 645 (1944).

-SD9 states EWEB's elected Boad of Commissioners has complete authority to "approve rates which are cost-based, nondiscriminatory, and in concert with the needs of EWEB's customers."
+The above standards, and approved policies allow EWEB to maintain rates at the lowest possible level consistent with sound financial principles and traditional utility ratemaking practice.
+They also give EWEB's elected Board of Commissioners complete authority to approve rates which are cost-based, nondiscriminatory, and in concert with the needs of EWEB's customers.